MichaelCurrin/dev-resources/resources/javascript/cdns.md

       "All packages from npm are precomputed and served through jspm.dev and are available at their corresponding URLs."

-      This service already gives you ES Module format, so you don't need a flag to choose that.
+      This service already gives you **ES Module** format for `type="module"` script tags, so you don't need a flag to choose that.

       You can find a minified and dev/prod versions of a package.
 See [/npm:react@17.0.2/cjs/](https://dev.jspm.io/npm:react@17.0.2/cjs/) for example.